MichaelSebero/CoolRune-Variants/README.md

 .
 Pick a variant which matches your graphics card.

 .
-Run the corresponding commands.
+Run the corresponding commands below.

 # AMD
 ```